 Jesus, in the passage from Mark, is given little time for His private prayers.
 Very soon, Simon Peter and the others "pursue" Him, and find Him.
 Again He is obedient, leaving His remote place to go among the people and preach to them, as He came to do.

-We soon see a reason why Jesus needs to renew His strength in prayer—because even those who receive great blessings from Him do not always listen to Him.
+We soon see a reason why Jesus needs to renew His strength in prayer.
+It is because even those who receive great blessings from Him do not always listen to Him.
 A leper begs Him for healing, and Jesus grants it.
 But when Jesus "sternly charges" him not to say anything to anyone except the priests, the man promptly goes out to "spread the news."
 As a result of this disobedience, Jesus can "no longer enter a town."
 Yet His own obedience to His Father never wavers; He has come to preach and to save, and He will continue to do so.

 Hilarion's monks successfully begged for his release, promising to adhere to the law against honoring icons.
 But once back in their monastery, they resumed veneration of the holy images.
 The emperor soon discovered Hilarion's disobedience, having assigned men to watch him closely.
 Once again Hilarion was imprisoned, and tortured.